Union Square (Somerville): American Revolution

 It was during the American Revolution that Union Square took center stage.
 Because of its location and height providing panoramic views and control of Charlestown, Somerville, and Cambridge, Prospect Hill had great strategic importance in the Revolutionary War and became known as the "Citadel".
 The castle, dedicated in 1903, is a monument commemorating the fortifications atop the hill during that war.
 A tablet inside reads: "This tablet is erected in memory of the soldiers of the Revolution and of the Civil War who encamped on Prospect Hill and of the banners under which they valiantly fought."

-Somerville is one of several locales claiming to have hosted the first raising of the U.S. Flag, called the Grand Union Flag.
-Tradition claims that George Washington raised the flag on Prospect Hill on January 1, 1776, and a plaque on the hill indicates such.
-However, some scholars dispute these traditional accounts, concluding that the flag raised at Prospect Hill was probably a British Union Flag.
-Since a favorable surrender was then being offered to the rebelling colonists, the raising of a flag similar (or identical) to the Union Jack was briefly mistaken for a gesture of surrender.
+Somerville is one of several municipalities claiming to have hosted the first raising of the Continental Union Flag (the flag of the United Colonies from 1775 to 1776 and de facto flag of the United States until 1777, when the 13 star flag was adopted).
+Tradition claims George Washington raised it on Prospect Hill on January 1, 1776, and a plaque there indicates such.
+However, some scholars dispute these traditional accounts, concluding the flag raised at Prospect Hill was probably a British Union Flag.
+Since a favorable pardon was then being offered to the rebelling colonists, the raising of a flag similar or identical to the Union Flag was briefly mistaken for a gesture of allegiance to the Crown.

 Industry growth

 In its early years, Somerville was an agricultural suburb, supplying the growing urban area surrounding Boston.
 For a time the Union Square area was known as Milk Row after the small farms surrounding it.

 Union Square became a major commercial center during the early 19th century due to its location at an important crossroads.
 When the Warren Bridge opened to link Charlestown and Boston in 1828, it caused a considerable increase in traffic along Washington Street and Charlestown Lane (now Somerville Avenue).
-Railroad access began with the opening of the Fitchburg Railroad in 1843 and then opening of the Union Square railroad station just west of Webster Street.
+Railroad access began with the opening of the Fitchburg Railroad in 1843 and then opening of the Union Square railroad station just west of Webster Avenue.
 The Boynton Yards area south of the rail line and east of Union Square was created in 1874 when the swampy ground was filled with material from the top of Prospect Hill.
 It became a meat packing and manufacturing district, with a slaughterhouse, brickyard, glass shop, and later other industries.

 After 1853, the square was known as Liberty Pole Square, in honor of the liberty pole erected there by anti-slavery firemen.
 In 1861 it was again renamed as Union Square as a pro-reunification gesture for the American Civil War and after the square's Revolutionary War history.

 In 1917, the first Marshmallow Fluff to be sold in stores was produced in Union Square.
 In honor of this, since 2006 an annual Somerville Fluff Festival has been held in Union Square.

 Service to the Union Square railroad station ended in 1938, as some local stops on the Fitchburg Railroad were dropped due to competition from streetcars.
 By then, Union Square was well served, first by Boston Elevated Railway streetcars, then by buses.